Madhu (2006 film): Reception

-A critic from Sify wrote that "To call the venture childish would be an understatement.
+A critic from Sify wrote, "To call the venture childish would be an understatement.
 All said and suffered we feel sorry for 'Jithan' Ramesh and Priya Mani".
-A critic from Rediff.com wrote that "Give this one a miss".
+A critic from Rediff.com wrote, "Give this one a miss".
+Malathi Rangarajan of The Hindu wrote, "The screenplay meanders without grip, and the tale leaves you untouched because at no point do you empathise with the characters."
+Cinesouth wrote, "Despite having a strong support like Ilayaraja’s music and B Lenin’s editing, the film falls short because of the weak screenplay".